yefenny/budget-app-capstone-client/README.md

 - I want to register to use this app
 - So I can create a personal account.

-###### Dashboard Page (Importance - High) (Est: 2h)
+###### Home Page (Importance - Medium) (Est: 2h)

+- As a logged-in user,
+- I want to be able to preview the content of the app,
+- So i can decide what section I want to navigate to.
+- I can see the month initial balance.
+- I can see the total amount of my month expenses.
-- As a logged in user, I'm directed to a dashboard where I can see my progress learning my language.
+- I can see the total amount of my month incomes.
+- I would be able to see the current balance.

+###### Expenses Page (Importance - Medium) (Est: 3h)

+- As a logged-in user,
+- I would be able to see all month expenses,
+- I can choose to edit or delete any expense,
+- I can filter all expenses by date.

+###### New Expense Page (Importance - Medium) (Est: 3h)

+- As a logged-in user,
+- I would be able to add a new expense.
+- The new expense will have date, category, title and amount.

+###### Edit Expense Page (Importance - Medium) (Est: 3h)

+- As a logged-in user,
+- I would be able to edit a existing expense.

+###### Incomes Page (Importance - Medium) (Est: 3h)

+- As a logged-in user,
+- I would be able to see all month incomes,
+- I can choose to edit or delete any income,
+- I can filter all incomes by date.

-###### Learning page: shows the next word (Importance - High) (Est: 2h)
+###### New Income Page (Importance - Medium) (Est: 3h)

-- As a logged in user, I can learn words using spaced repetition.
+- As a logged-in user,
+- I would be able to add a new income.
+- The new income will have date, category, title and amount.

-###### Learning page: answer feedback (Importance - High) (Est: 2h)
+###### Edit Income Page (Importance - Medium) (Est: 3h)

-- As a logged in user, I can see feedback on my submitted answers.
+- As a logged-in user,
+- I would be able to edit a existing income.

 ### 3. Functionality

 The app's functionality includes:

-- Every User has the ability to create an account
+- Every User has the ability to create an account and log in.
-- A registered User has the ability to log in.
+- A logged in User has the ability to add see the total amount of incomes and expenses.
-- A logged in User can see the language that your learning on the Dashboard title.
+- A logged in User can add new incomes and expenses.
-- A logged in User can see the the progress of practiced words on the Dashboard.
+- A logged in User can filter incomes and expenses by date.
-- A logged in User can practice words in french.
+- A logged in user can delete or edit an income or expense.

 ### 4. Technology